NuevoFoundation/workshops/content/english/sql_workshop/activity2/_index.md

 ## Task 2: Travel to the Planet of Fun!

 You need to program your rocket ship GPS to go to the Planet of Fun by rearranging the code blocks.
-To find the coordinates, the Galactic Federation has given you the next SQL command: `WHERE!`
+To find the coordinates, the Galactic Federation has given you the next SQL command: `WHERE`!

 ### What the command does:
 The `WHERE` command allows you to only show data that you want.